 We recently did a poll to our 5,000 Instagram followers asking how many are currently working from home and the response was that more than 70 percent are now remote employees!
 Your home used to be a place to escape after a long day of work but now it has become a place where work, school, relaxation, and fun have to exist together!
 So how do we make that happen?
 We have a few tips for you!

-Find a routine that works for you, whether it be taking a walk in the morning to get your blood flowing or having a cup of coffee while you watch the news or cartoons before you get your day started.
+Find a routine that works for you, whether it be taking a break in the morning to get your blood flowing or having a cup of coffee while you watch the news or cartoons before you get your day started.
 Having a routine can set the mood for your day and get you on the right track.

 If you don’t have a designated room for an office, find a space to convert that works for you!
 This could be a small nook in your living room, turning a hallway or secondary bedroom closet into a desk space, or even a floating desk in your kitchen!
 A space that reminds your brain that it’s time to work and stay focused is crucial.

 Since you're going to be spending a lot of time here, why not make it a spot that you enjoy being in?
 Paint a chalk wall for ideas and learning, put up bulletin boards to hang reminders and fun sayings, and get crafty with organizing all the supplies you’ll need.

 Throughout the day, get up, and get active!
-Whether it be taking a few minutes at lunch to eat outside, or going on a short walk in your neighborhood, we all need a break!
+Whether it be taking a few minutes at lunch to eat outside, or getting out for some fresh air in your neighborhood, we all need a break!
 A break in the day rejuvenates the mind and helps with stress and anxiety, so don’t think you can’t have recess or lunch breaks just because you’re at home.

 The majority of people right now are living with someone who is also working/learning from home.
 Set some ground rules that you all can follow to make it the best environment for everyone in the household.